 • Students must complete a contextual learning or research project in the area of gender, sexuality, theology, and ministry.
 The project may be conducted in one of four ways:

-• within a course (but not within any of the three courses that fulfill the previous requirement)
+• within a course (either within one of the three required GSTM courses or within a different course)

 • within a directed study